eusebiedev/Backyard-Gleaners/capstone_proposal.md

 ## List the absolute minimum features the project requires to meet this purpose or goal:
 * MVC Client Front End Views: Home, About, History, Resources, Benefits, Details
 * Database of Hosts from custom API
-* Gleaner Account Creation (with appropriate Views) to connect with Hosts
 * Map View with Pinned Host Locations
+* Connect/Match Hosts with Gleaners
+* Search View for gleaners to find hosts with specific foods

 ## What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.
 * C#